GLOBAL MARKETS-Europe waits on potentially record ECB rate hike

 By Marc Jones

-LONDON, Sept 8 (Reuters) - Stocks and bond yields shuffled higher while the euro slipped back under parity on Thursday, as investors waited to see if the European Central Bank would fight runaway inflation later with a record 75 basis point interest rate hike, or go smaller.
+LONDON, Sept 8 (Reuters) - Stocks and bond yields shuffled higher while the euro perched at parity on Thursday as investors waited to see if the European Central Bank would fight runaway inflation with a record interest rate hike of 75 basis points or go smaller.

-A drop in oil below $90 a barrel, growing speculation about Japanese FX market intervention and an expected UK energy price plan later meant traders had plenty on their plates before the ECB's 1215 GMT decision.
+A drop in oil below $90 a barrel, growing speculation about Japanese FX market intervention and details of a costly new UK energy price plan meant traders had plenty on their plates before the ECB's 1215 GMT decision.

-The pan-European STOXX 600 index .STOXX rose a modest 0.2% as cyclical sectors including miners .SXPP and banks .SX7P and insurers .SXIP that benefit from higher interest rates gained between 1.0% and 1.1%. .EU
+The pan-European STOXX 600 index .STOXX rose a modest 0.2% as cyclical sectors including miners .SXPP, banks .SX7P and insurers .SXIP that benefit from higher interest rates gained between 1.0% and 1.1%. .EU

 Bond and currency markets showed little definitive direction though.
 The euro EUR=EBS wilted back under 1-to-1 to the dollar following its 15% slump this year /FRX, while government bond market yields turned higher again after an initial move lower.
 GVD/EUR

-Paul Hollingsworth, Chief European Economist at BNP Paribas Markets 360, said markets were largely expecting a 75 basis point ECB hike following recent signals from some of its top policymakers.
+Paul Hollingsworth, chief European economist at BNP Paribas Markets 360, said that markets were largely expecting an ECB hike of 75 basis points following recent signals from some of its top policymakers.

 "The fact that we are not at the peak of inflation in Europe yet is important here," Hollingsworth said.